Biharmonic Riemannian submersions from $M^2\times R$: Abstract

 \section{Abstract}

-\begin{quote} { In this paper, we study biharmonic isometric immersions of a surface into and biharmonic Riemannian submersions from the product space $M^2\times\r$.
-Among other things, we prove that a surface with constant mean curvature $H$ in $M^2\times\r$\; is proper biharmonic if and only if it is a part of $S^1\left(\frac{1}{2\sqrt{2}|H|}\right)\times\r$ in $S^2\left(\frac{1}{2|H|}\right)\times\r\subseteq M^2\times\r$.
-For proper biharmonic Riemannian submersions $\pi:M^2\times\r\to (N^2,h)$, we prove that when the target surface is flat, then $\pi$ is locally a projection of a special twisted product, and when the target surface is non-flat, $\pi$ is locally a special map between two warped product spaces with a warping function that solves a single ODE.
+\begin{quote} { In this paper, we study biharmonic Riemannian submersions $\pi:M^2\times\r\to (N^2,h)$ from a product manifold onto a surface and obtain some local characterizations of such biharmonic maps.
+Our results show that when the target surface is flat, a proper biharmonic Riemannian submersion $\pi:M^2\times\r\to (N^2,h)$ is locally a projection of a special twisted product, and when the target surface is non-flat, $\pi$ is locally a special map between two warped product spaces with a warping function that solves a single ODE.
 As a by-product, we also prove that there is a unique proper biharmonic Riemannian submersion $H^2\times \r\to \r^2$ given by the projection of a warped product.} \end{quote}